benb116/Etch/README.md

 * ImageGen.py - Take a full image and generate a path that traces contours and fills in darker regions.
 * PathFinder.py - Identifies the path in a single line drawing
-* DIY - Any method that outputs a series of points to be followed linearly could be used.
+* DIY - You can use any method that outputs a series of line segments

-##Acknowledgements
+## Further work
+- [ ] Improve artwork generation algorithms
+- [ ] Upgrade the custom PCBs
+- [ ] Develop a show script
+- [ ] Add user input to toggle between AUTO and MANUAL

+## Acknowledgements

 A big thanks to many people and organizations for their help and advice on this project.